cbaggers/cepl/docs/005 - c-arrays.md

 ### Right, back to the snooker:

 So when dealing with graphics we are very often dealing with large arrays of information, information like the vectices of our meshes or positions of lights.
-Cffi allows us to allocate arrays of different types, but in jungl we also want to attach extra metadata that will be used behind the scenes.
+Cffi allows us to allocate arrays of different types, but in cepl we also want to attach extra metadata that will be used behind the scenes.

-To this end jungl has its own c-array type that uses cffi behind the scenes.
+To this end cepl has its own c-array type that uses cffi behind the scenes.

 That was all a bit technical so lets get into how to use them.